 The master's degree program in nursing and Doctor of Nursing Practice program at Cedar Crest College School of Nursing is accredited by the Commission on Collegiate Nursing Education .

-The Bachelor of Science in Nursing and Master of Science in Nursing programs at Cedar Crest College are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000, http://acenursing.org
+The baccalaureate nursing program and master’s/post-master’s certificate programs at Cedar Crest College located in Allentown, Pennsylvania are accredited by the: Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400, Atlanta, Georgia 30326 404-975-5000

 School of Adult and Graduate Education

 Cedar Crest’s Accelerated Bachelor of Science in Nursing is a full-time program designed for students who already hold a bachelor’s degree in a non-nursing specialty and are ready for a fulfilling career in the high-demand field of nursing.
 When you enroll in this program, you receive the same exceptional and rigorous training that is the hallmark of the School of Nursing at Cedar Crest, in an accelerated, 15-month format that allows you to start your career as a nurse more quickly.

 Building on the strength of our traditional BSN program, which boasts a 100% pass rate on the NCLEX exam for 2018-2019, students in this program can take advantage of the School of Nursing’s state-of-the-art learning facility, which includes two health assessment labs, a maternal and pediatric lab, an adult health lab and community health lab, and a Simulation Center with two high-fidelity simulation labs.
 The School of Nursing also maintains excellent relationships with clinical partners in large healthcare networks across the region.